-One of the most common and frustrating computer problems people have at home is slow or no Internet connection.
-Fortunately, there are some steps that even non-technical folks can follow to fix slow Internet or no Internet connection.
+One of the most common and frustrating computer problems people have at home is a slow, spotty or nonexistent internet connection.
+Fortunately, there are some steps that even non-technical folks can follow to fix their own internet and WiFi issues.

 This post may contain affiliate links; please read my disclosure here.